gutierrezmannix/gutierrezmannix.github.io/Experience.md

 Political Science.
 University of Texas at Dallas (2022)

 #### Masters
 Political Science.
-University of Texas at Dallas (Fall 2020)
+University of Texas at Dallas (2020)

 #### Masters
 Public Policy and Management.
 University of Texas Rio Grande Valley (2016)